 As for magazines and newspapers, I subscribe to The Economist, Mother Jones, Condé Nast Traveler, New York, The Washington Post, The Paris Review, and Garden and Gun.
 In addition to reading, writing, and traveling, I enjoy

 - sipping a little bourbon or rye

 - listening to classic rock n’ roll, notably Bruce Springsteen and The Who

-- studying European painting of the Baroque period (Caravaggio and Velazquez)
+- taking in European painting of the Baroque period (like Caravaggio and Velazquez)